abhilater/cloj-fts/README.md

 A normaliser converts the input to a normalised form.
 Default normaliser would convert all strings to lowercase.
 For example for token "HUUUUUGEEE" will be normalised to "huuuuugeee".

-A good implementation would allows users to configure and chain multiple tokenisers and normalisers according to their use case.
+Allows users to configure and chain multiple tokenisers and normalisers according to their use case.
 Additionally, it would be great if users could provide their own implementations too.